freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-primes.english.md

 Rewrite `sumPrimes` so it returns the sum of all prime numbers that are less than or equal to num.

-Remember to use <a href='https://www.freecodecamp.org/forum/t/how-to-get-help-when-you-are-stuck-coding/19514' target='_blank'>Read-Search-Ask</a> if you get stuck.
-Try to pair program.
-Write your own code.
 </section>

 ## Instructions